 (including Pool Bank)

 Palmerston Street begins, at the east end, at the junction with Hamson Drive, Shrigley Road, Ingersley Road and Church Street – marked today by a mini-roundabout.
-It continues through the shopping area, past Bridgend, the Memorial Garden and Coronation Garden playground.
+It continues through the shopping area, past Bridgend, the Memorial Garden and Coronation Gardens playground.
 It then goes under the Macclesfield Canal aqueduct to its end outside the Dog & Partridge inn at the junction with Wellington Road, Adlington Road and Round Gardens.